 In order for a province or territory to be designated by the Governor in Council, the province or territory must

-In practical terms, to seek a designation, the provincial/ territorial minister responsible for consumer affairs writes to the Federal Ministers of Justice and Industry and requests it.
+In practical terms, to seek a designation, the provincial/territorial minister responsible for consumer affairs writes to the federal Minister of Justice and Minister of Industry and requests it.
 Accompanying its letter, the province/territory provides

-Upon receipt of the letter and a determination of whether the criteria for designation have been met, the Ministers of Justice and Industry make a joint recommendation as to whether to grant the designation via Order in Council.
-If approved, the coming into force of the federal Order in Council may be tied to a future named event, such as the coming into force of the provincial/ territorial legislation.
+Upon receipt of the letter and a determination of whether the criteria for designation have been met, the Minister of Justice and the Minister of Industry make a joint recommendation as to whether to grant the designation via Order in Council.
+If approved, the coming into force of the federal Order in Council may be tied to a future named event, such as the coming into force of the provincial/territorial legislative measures.

 Once designated, a province may, from time to time, modify the content of its regulatory regime.
 However, as long as the modified measures meet the criteria set out in section 347.1, there is no need for the Governor in Council to revoke the designation pursuant to subsection 347.1(4).